 How I will try to save my life

 After seven years of largely disorganized flailing and red herrings, I am going to “reboot” my effort.
 I will give saving my ass one more serious try, probably for a year or two.

-Rigorously log all symptoms, interventions, and other potentially relevant factors, so that I can look for patterns over time.
+Rigorously log all symptoms, interventions, and more: any potentially relevant factors, so that I can look for patterns over time.
 What do symptoms and rough patches correlate with?